MayLau-CbL/ArcSpeedDial/flutter_arc_speed_dial/README.md

 ```
 SpeedDialMenuButton(
       {this.isEnableAnimation = true,
-      @required this.mainMenuFloatingActionButton,
+      required this.mainMenuFloatingActionButton,
-      @required this.isMainFABMini,
+      required this.isMainFABMini,
-      @required this.floatingActionButtonWidgetChildren,
+      required this.floatingActionButtonWidgetChildren,
-      @required this.isSpeedDialFABsMini,
+      required this.isSpeedDialFABsMini,
       this.mainFABPosX = 10.0,
       this.mainFABPosY = 10.0,
       this.paddingBtwSpeedDialButton = 20.0,